User Community Service Desk Downloads

 20

-Number of tasks (loads, exports) being executed by Task Executor in parallel (as long as synchronization conditions allow that).
+Number of tasks (loads, exports) executed by Task Executor in parallel (provided that synchronization conditions allow that).

 nme.export.read.parallel